b-turchyn/g-man/README.md

 ====

 G-Man is a no-frills, one-command installer for a Garry's Mod dedicated server.
-It is designed for Ubuntu 12.04 x86 (with x64 support coming soon).
-Other OSs will almost certainly fail.
+It is designed for Ubuntu 12.04 x86 and x64 support.
+Other OSs will almost certainly fail, although you may get lucky with Debian.

 This script was written because I didn't want to pay for a GMod server 24/7.
 I've been using the VPSs over at [Digital Ocean](http://www.digitalocean.com)